essentialprogramming/spring-boot-openapi/README.md

 ### Step 2 - Looking at Swagger

-When we start our application, we will have two new endpoints.
+Following URL's are now awailable.

-The first represents the OpenAPI specification of our application.
+The first one represents the OpenAPI specification.

 [http://localhost:8080/v3/api-docs](http://localhost:8080/v3/api-docs)

 ![API Docs](src/main/resources/img/api-docs.png)

-The second endpoint represents the Swagger UI, which we can now use to invoke and explore our API.
+The second one represents the Swagger UI, which we can now use to invoke and explore our API.

 [Swagger UI](http://localhost:8080/swagger-ui.html)